OpenVPN/openvpn-build/README.md

 If you need to add patches, then do so at this point.

-Next update the OpenVPN sources which sbuild uses:
+Next update the OpenVPN sources which sbuild will use:

-    $ cd <sbuild_wrapper_dir>/build/openvpn-with-openssl-0.9.8
+    $ cd <sbuild_wrapper_dir>/build/<osrelease>
     $ wget <openvpn-tarball>
     $ mv <openvpn-tarball> openvpn_<version>.orig.tar.gz
     $ tar -zxf openvpn_<version>.orig.tar.gz
     $ cd openvpn-<version>
-    $ cp -a <sbuild_wrapper_dir>/packaging/openvpn-with-openssl-0.9.8/debian .
+    $ cp -a <sbuild_wrapper_dir>/packaging/<osrelease>/debian .

 Finally you can generate the .dsc file:

     $ dpkg-buildpackage -S -uc -us

-Repeat the same steps for the "openvpn-with-openssl-1.0.0" directory.
+Repeat the same steps for every operating system release directory you have.
+Note that by default some of the directories are symbolic links.

 Finally, update the PROGRAM_VERSION and PACKAGE_VERSION variables in
 \<sbuild_wrapper_dir\>/config/version.conf.
 Then run build-all.sh: